juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 ## Problem: </br>
 Nvidia DELETED 32-Bit PhysX Hardware support since 2016-Q4, </br>
 if you install a (2016-Q4) GPU like GTX 1050 Ti + Quadro P400 (2017) or similar </br>
-Nvidia driver 416.xx allows to select PhysX GPU, but does Not work, with Batman Arkham Asylum v1.1 </br>
+Nvidia driver 416.xx for Win8.1x64 allows to select PhysX GPU, but does Not work with Batman Arkham Asylum v1.1 </br>

 At the beginning of the game, there is a tunnel with steam falling. </br>
-IF activate PhysX HIGH setting in Linux or Windows BMlauncher.exe  </br>
+IF active PhysX HIGH setting in Linux or Windows BMlauncher.exe  </br>
-Only works using CPU PhysX. </br>
+works using CPU PhysX. </br>

 problem using PhysX on CPU is that frames drop to 15fps on a modern i3-12100 or 7600x </br>
 Requires 1-core, 100% CPU load, CPU PhysX does Not have Multi-Thread. </br>
 CPU´s are slower in 32-Bit </br>